nus-cs2103-AY2223S1/ip/docs/README.md

 ## FAQ
 **Q**: How do I transfer my data to another Computer? <br>
-**A**: Install the app in the other computer and overwrite the data.txt file it creates with the data.txt that contains the data of your previous Ado chatbot located at `[JAR file location]/data/tasks.txt`. <br>
+**A**: Install the app on another computer and overwrite the data.txt file it creates with the data.txt that contains the data of your previous Ado chatbot located at `[JAR file location]/data/tasks.txt`. <br>
 **Q**: What does the red text message mean? <br>
-**A**: It means that you have entered a invalid command that Ado doesnt understand!
+**A**: It means that you have entered an invalid command that Ado doesn't understand!
 To learn the proper usage of each command you can read [here](#features)
 <img src="https://github.com/jovitaanderson/ip/blob/master/docs/images/Ado_errorMessage.png?raw=true" alt="AdoErrorMessage"/> <br>